SUSE/dex-operator/README.md

 * [ ] Support more connectors

 # Quick start
-We support currently the DEV workflow with $GOPATH only. ( you need to dev in your $GOPATH)

-* you must add the following flags to your API server configuration (see [Dex's documentation](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md#configuring-the-openid-connect-plugin) for more details):
+* You must add the following flags to your API server configuration (see [Dex's documentation](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md#configuring-the-openid-connect-plugin) for more details):